fchristofrank/Image-Processing-Java-Application/Assignment4Part1(IME)/res/README.md

     - Toggle the preview to visualize the changes.

 ## Exiting Preview Mode

 - To exit **without saving** changes:
     - Uncheck the **Enter Preview Mode** checkbox.
 - To exit **with changes applied**:
     - Click **Apply**.

 ## Limitations in Preview Mode

 The following actions are **disabled** in preview mode:

 - **Undo**
 - **Redo**
 - **Load**
 - **Save**
 - **Some operations which don't support preview**
     - Horizontal Flip
     - Vertical Flip
     - Compress
     - Downscale

-Assignment 6 Submission:

-Design of Downscale:

-The addition of Downscale feature was isolated changes and did not require any change to existing design.

-+ We created the model class (Downscale.java) where the logic was implemented.
-+ A new controller (Downscale) was added as inner class in the controllers containing the argument validation and delegation to the model.
-+ As our controller follows the Command Design patter, the new Command object creation is listed in the switch case to create the command object based on the user request string.

-New file added (Model) : ime/model/operation/Downscale.java
-Inner class added (Controller) : ime/controller/operation/ImageOperationFactory.java